 Posted by: Bob | February 03, 2009 at 09:22 PM

 I am a patient of Dr. Lo’s and can definitely attest to the value of acupuncture.
 With regular treatments and special herbal remedies he makes for me, he has helped me tremendously in overcoming a few different ailments, including anxiety, insomnia, and pre-menstrual symptoms.
 In fact, with his help, I have gotten off one prescription medication for insomnia, and am working on the next one for asthma.
 I love my Western medical doctor too, but I have to say I would always turn to Dr. Lo first to find a natural, more safe solution.

-Links to articles on Acupuncture
+gabapentin 300 mg for dogs where to buy from Links to articles on Acupuncture

 Study: Acupuncture May Ease Arthritis Pain